-Welcome to Africa, the 2nd largest continent in the world in terms of land mass.
-An extremely colourful place, full of wildlife and endowed with so many natural resources.
+Welcome to Africa, the 2nd largest continent in the world in terms of landmass.
+An extremely colorful place, full of wildlife and endowed with so many natural resources.
 Africa is green but incomplete without the desert to the north.
 Full of many cultures, traditions, and interesting languages, Africa is home to the majority of black people in the world.
 But Africa is not so awesome in every other way, being home to some of the poorest people, races, and nations of the world.

-|24.||Sao Tome and Principe||2,147.16|
+|24.||Sao Tome and Principe||3,926|

-Details of top 10 richest countries in Africa.
+Details of top 50 richest countries in Africa.

-GDP per capita: $17,154.74
+GDP per capita: $26,120

 Topping our list for the first time is a small island located in the Indian ocean.
 With a population that is less than 200,000 inhabitants, this small nation is the richest African nation owing to its fishing and tourism industries.
-This country as small as it is, it is having the most stable, and best economy in the whole of Africa, this is own to her well-planned income from abroad, a well-structured and less corrupt countries, her citizen enjoy the benefit of good government and respect to that, they work more on fishing in which they are taking the advantages of Indian ocean close to the country, fish has been exported overtimes in which this is putting smile on their GDP on yearly basis.
+This country as small as it is, it is having the most stable, and best economy in the whole of Africa, this is own to her well-planned income from abroad, well-structured and less corrupt countries, her citizen enjoy the benefit of good government and respect to that, they work more on fishing in which they are taking the advantages of Indian ocean close to the country, fish has been exported overtimes in which this is putting a smile on their GDP on yearly basis.
 More also, with beautiful artifacts, cool and nice serene has helped the country to attract tourist which is adding value to their GDP.

-GDP per capita: $11,693.55
+GDP per capita: $22,030

 Arguably Africa’s most developed nation, Mauritius is the second richest African nation.
 Essentially due to favorable government policies, this nation has an economy that thrives on the textile industry as well as sugar production and tourism.
 This country has done more exploit in the textile industry, a well-structured and good-looking environment which was pre-planned and well-organized plans of the government to make available environment and country attracted to investors, which is undoubted has added to the value of this nation in every retrospect.